Eating Disorders Background

 About 1.3 million humans in the United States are affected each year by Cachexia, which is a weakness and wasting away of the body due to severe illnesses such as cancer, multiple sclerosis, Parkinson’s disease, HIV/AIDS and other progressive diseases.
 Cachexia is secondary to an underlying disease such as cancer or AIDS and is a positive risk factor for death.
 It is often seen at the end-stage of cancer.
 Cancer induced cachexia is responsible for about 20% of all cancer deaths.
 It physically weakens patients to the extent that response to standard treatments is poor.

 Use Of Cannabinoids

 Delta-9-tetrahydrocannabinol (THC), a constituent of cannabis, has been used as an anti-emetic drug in cancer patients receiving chemotherapy.
 THC has also shown stimulation of appetite and increase of body weight in HIV-positive and cancer patients.
 (Gorter, 1999).

-IGC has applied for a U.S patent based on a novel therapy using cannabinoids and other drugs to treat Cachexia.
+IGC has applied for several U.S patent based on a novel therapy using cannabinoids and other drugs to treat Cachexia.
 Our filing provides methods and compositions for treating cachexia and eating disorders in humans and veterinary animals.